 US intelligence declined to comment on Burns’ visit program.

-Egypt resumed trying to revive negotiations late last month, as it was concerned about the possibility of Israel launching an attack on the faction movement in Rafah in southern Gaza, where there are more than a million displaced Palestinians near the border with Egypt.
+Egypt resumed trying to revive negotiations late last month, as it was concerned regarding the possibility of Israel launching an attack on the faction movement in Rafah in southern Gaza, where there are more than a million displaced Palestinians near the border with Egypt.

 According to UN officials, any major Israeli operation in Rafah would deal a heavy blow to the fragile humanitarian operations in Gaza and put the lives of many at risk.
 Israel says that nothing will deter it from controlling Rafah in the end, and that it is working on developing a plan to evacuate civilians.